Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: Closing Remarks

 \section{Closing Remarks}

-We presented APCP: a type system for deadlock-free cyclic process networks with asynchronous communication and recursion.
-This way, we provide an expressive framework for analyzing message-passing programs without imposing any assumptions about network topology or communication model.
-The design of APCP has a solid basis, with tight ties to logic (``propositions as sessions''): our syntax, semantics and type system harmoniously integrate insights separately presented in prior works.
+In this paper, we have presented two contributions to the challenging issue of ensuring deadlock-free, message-passing interactions in a session-typed setting.
+Our \emph{first contribution} is \APCP: a typed framework for deadlock-free cyclic process networks with asynchronous communication and recursion.
+The design of \APCP and its type system has a solid basis, with tight ties to logic (``propositions as sessions''): our syntax, semantics and type system harmoniously integrate insights separately presented in prior works for different typed variants of the $\pi$-calculus.

-The step from synchronous communication (as in PCP~\cite{conf/fossacs/DardhaG18}) to asynchronous communication (in APCP) is significant.
-In combination with cyclic process networks, asynchronous communication enables checking a larger class of deadlock-free processes: processes that under synchronous communication would be deadlocked due to blocking outputs may be deadlock-free in APCP (see, e.g., Example~\ref{ex:redd}).
-More significantly, asynchronous communication simplifies the priority management involved in the detection of cyclic dependencies (cf.\ Remark~\ref{rem:simplerPrios}).
+The step from synchronous communication (as in \PCP~\cite{conf/fossacs/DardhaG18}) to asynchronous communication (in \APCP) is significant.
+In combination with cyclic process networks, asynchronous communication enables checking a larger class of deadlock-free processes: processes that under synchronous communication would be deadlocked due to blocking outputs may be deadlock free in \APCP (see, e.g., \Cref{x:APCP:redd}).
+Perhaps more significantly, asynchronous communication simplifies the priority management involved in the detection of cyclic dependencies (cf.\ \Cref{r:APCP:simplerPrios}).

-We validated APCP's design and expressiveness in two ways.
-First, as a classic example of modeling realistic concurrency patterns, we formalized Milner's cyclic scheduler~\cite{book/Milner89} and analyzed its deadlock-freedom.
-Second, in a more substantial test of expressivity within the realm of functional programming, APCP has proven to be useful as a solid design basis for \ourGV, a new functional language with asynchronous, session-typed communication We have shown strong ties between APCP and \ourGV by means of an operationally correct translation.
-This way, we were able to analyze deadlock-freedom in \ourGV by leaning on the established results for APCP (Theorem~\ref{t:dlFree}) without sacrificing complexity (cf.\ Remark~\ref{rem:complex}).